tsmith14/dotfiles/README.md

 `git clone git@github.com:tsmith14/dotfiles.git`

 #### Setup MacOS Defaults
-When setting up a new Mac, you may want to set some macOS defaults:
-** Note: Review this file before running it to make sure you understand the options**
+When setting up a new Mac, you may want to set some macOS defaults **Note: Review this file before running it to make sure you understand the options**

 `./macos`